LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Debug**: Display debug log messages in the console.
 - **Virtualization**: Improves performance by rendering only the cells within the visible scroll area.
 - **Asset Preview Depth**: How many levels of child ScriptableObject references the column header's "Map Asset Preview" menu explores when listing object reference properties whose preview can be shown.
 Higher values build larger menus.
+- **Collection Table Depth**: How many levels deep the Collection Table dropdown explores when discovering array or list fields.
+A value of 1 offers only top-level collections, while higher values descend through serializable class fields.
+Raising this too high can cause hangs on deeply nested Objects.
 - **Max Iterations**: Max number of properties to iterate over when generating the column layout.
 Raising this too high can cause hangs on large arrays or deeply nested Objects.
 This is in increments of 1000.
 - **Max Visible Cells**: Total number of cells that can be visible at a time.
 Capped for performance.
 - **Rows Per Page**: Max rows to display per page.
 Capped for performance.